 - As the defendant, (i.e. the person in receipt of the court documents) you are entitled to a period of 14 days from the date of service to acknowledge the papers.
 Thereafter, you are entitled to a period of 14 days to file a defence.
 (Total 28 days.)

-- If you fail to respond, or fail to agree an extension of time to respond, the claimant can apply for judgment through the court.
+- If you fail to respond or fail to agree on an extension of time to respond, the claimant can apply for judgment through the court.
 This means that the claim could be ruled against you without the opportunity to defend yourself.
 To avoid this course of action you must deal with the papers promptly.